renn0xtek9/cfs-refactoring/README.md

 # Readme
 This repository is a refactoring proposal of the NASA cFE.
+**Note**
-Currently it contains only [NASA's Operating System Abstraction Layer](https://github.com/nasa/osal).
+- Currently it contains only [NASA's Operating System Abstraction Layer](https://github.com/nasa/osal).
+- The existing CI (github actions) have not yet been integrated inside this repository.

 The refactoring encompass.
-- For a better integation with VSCode IDE: a [.devcontainer](.devcontainer/devcontainer.json) definition with relevant extensions (e.g. for CMake, Makefile, Github etc.).
-Use this feature by `Ctrl+Shift+P` then `Dev Containers: Reopen in container"
+- For a better integation with VSCode IDE: a [.devcontainer](.devcontainer/devcontainer.json) definition with relevant extensions (e.g. for CMake, Makefile, Github etc.). **Use this feature** by `Ctrl+Shift+P` then `Dev Containers: Reopen in container"
 - Usage of [CMakePresets.json](./CMakePresets.json) feature for better integration into IDE's like VSCode.
 - Restructuring the CMake and folder structure
     - See [CMakeLists.txt](./software/embedded_software/platform/operating_system_abstraction_layers/CMakeLists.txt) the folder structure has been re-organized to contain one libary per folder to improve readability of the code base.